What Explains Gender Gap in Unpaid Household and Care Work in India?: Conclusions

 The regression decomposition results show that difference in socioeconomic and demographic factors between males and females only contribute a small part of the average gender gap in unpaid household and care work.
 That is, most of the gap in time spent in unpaid work between males and females is unexplained.
-The unexplained gap may include unobserved gender-based social norms that hold women responsible for unpaid household and care work.
+The unexplained gap may include unobserved gender-based social norms that pin the responsibility of unpaid household and care work on women.
 Most of the gap in time devoted to unpaid household and care work remains unexplained despite introducing predicted log-wages as an additional variable in decomposition analysis.